PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 ### Dependencies
 This app uses the external library `libsocketcan`; please ensure that the `libsocketcan-dev` package is installed.

+The app will connect to CAN via system kernel and can-utils.
+A bash script will prepare the interface and launch the app on system startup.

 ### Proposed GUI look
 ![Main screen](https://i.ibb.co/T18HSnz/Screenshot-from-2022-02-14-14-29-39.png)
 ![Raw CAN data](https://i.ibb.co/0X1P8kq/Screenshot-from-2022-02-16-16-20-33.png)